po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/05-Ins_Update-Delete/README.md

     db.groceryCollection.insertOne( {"item": "banana", "department": "produce"} );
     ```

   * Click `enter` to execute the shell command.
-Make sure you note the generated `ObjectId(STRING-VALUE-HERE)`.
+Make sure you note the generated `ObjectId({Unique-ID-String-Here})`.
 We will use this unique identifier to delete this record later on.

   * 🔑 To verify that the document has been added to our new collection, we can use the `find` method.
 If successful, our new document will be returned.